Fate of Secondary Droplets Produced by High-speed Raindrops Interacting with a Liquid Pool: Results

 \subsection{Early generation of secondary droplets}

-In this section, we examine the generation of secondary droplets from the raindrop impacts and provide a phenomenological explanation based on a semi-quantitative dimensional analysis.
-The focus here is on the early stage of raindrop--pool interaction within $5.7\ \mathrm{ms}$ of raindrop releasing.
-Following the discussions of mesh resolution on atomization and droplet generation from~\citet{pairetti2020mesh}, the droplet statistics in the present study only include droplets with diameters larger than $64\,\mu\text{m}$, approximately four times the size of the smallest cell.
+In this section, we examine the early generation of secondary droplets from raindrop impacts.
+The focus is on the early stage of raindrop--pool interaction within $5.7\ \mathrm{ms}$ after release, when most secondary droplets are produced.
+Following the discussion of mesh resolution on atomization and droplet generation from~\citet{pairetti2020mesh}, the droplet statistics in the present study only include droplets with diameters larger than $64\,\mu\text{m}$, approximately four times the size of the smallest cell.
 Secondary droplets smaller than this value are considered not well resolved for our mesh setup and are not discussed here.